albertito/kxd/doc/quick_start.md

 Install [kxd] on the server, via your distribution packages (e.g. `apt install kxd`), or directly from source.

-Then, run `create-kxd-config`, which will create the configuration directories, and generate a [self-signed] key/cert pair for the server (valid for 10 years).
+Then, run `create-kxd-config <hostname>`, which will create the configuration directories, and generate a [self-signed] key/cert pair for the server (valid for 10 years).

-Everything is in `/etc/kxd/`.
+For the hostname, use the name or IP that the clients will use to reach the server.
+You can use more than one, separated with commas.

 ## Client setup